Vivekanand-R/AI-Models/README.md

 **General Value Prop:** Smart Buildings transform spaces into intelligent, responsive environments — cutting energy waste, boosting occupant comfort, and unlocking real-time insights for better decisions — all while reducing carbon emissions and operating costs.

-**Reports we can refer**: IEA International Energy Agency | OECD Organization for Economic Cooperation and Development
+**Reports for reference**: IEA International Energy Agency | OECD Organization for Economic Cooperation and Development

 According to the IEA, **buildings are responsible for nearly 30-40% of global energy-related CO₂ emissions**.
 That’s Massive.
-Climate Change right!
+Climate Change!